 All prospective educational (student) research is being rejected until normal services are resumed.
 Further information for student work is here

-Please refer to the Research Ethics section above.
+Please refer to the Research Ethics Approval section above.

 It is crucial that any orders still comply with all USW purchasing procedures and meet the normal ESF eligibility criteria.
 Please speak first with your Faculty Finance/ Admin team, to ascertain their processes at this moment in time.